SystemsApproach/ops/intro.rst

 * Zero-Touch Provisioning is more tractable because the hardware is commodity, and hence, (nearly) identical.
-This also means the vast majority of configuration involves initializng software parameters, which is more readily automated.
+This also means the vast majority of configuration involves initializing software parameters, which is more readily automated.

 * Cloud native implies a set of best practices for addressing many of